 Fevers and founder – the relationship in horses.

-How fevers work towards laminitis and founder.
+How fevers work towards laminitis and founder

 - Your horse’s hypothalamus in his brain is responsible for temperature regulation.
-It creates sweating, causes shivering, makes hairs stand on end to trap air.
+It creates sweating, causes shivering, and makes hairs stand on end to trap air.
 The hypothalamus sets the temperature of your horse’s body.

 - Now – let’s say something – a pathogen – infects your horse.
-It could be a virus, it could be bacteria.
+It could be a virus, or it could be bacteria.
 This pathogen creates a huge inflammatory reaction in your horse’s body.

 - His immune system sends white blood cells to attack the bacteria, fungus, virus, etc. This process releases cytokines into your horse’s blood.
 These cytokines tell the other cells in your horse’s body to start getting inflamed.